XcalableMP/manual/en/mpi.rst

 xmp_init_mpi() initializes the MPI environment with the XMP program, and xmp_finalize_mpi() performs the completion processing of the MPI environment with the XMP program.
-You can call any MPI functions and xmp_get_mpi_comm() between the above two functions. xmp_get_mpi_comm() can acquire the MPI communicator of the node set (p[1: 2] in the above XMP/C and p(2: 3) in the XMP/Fortran) currently being executed.
+You can call any MPI functions and xmp_get_mpi_comm() between the above two functions. xmp_get_mpi_comm() can acquire the MPI communicator of the node set (p[1:2] in the above XMP/C and p(2:3) in the XMP/Fortran) currently being executed.

 Calling from MPI program
 ----------------------------
-By using following functions, you can call XMP program from MPI program.
+You can call the XMP program from the MPI program by using following functions.

 * Initialization of XMP environment